api3dao/old-api3-docs/docs/airnode/v0.8/reference/packages/deployer.md

 from the `--receipt` argument.
 The receipt contains metadata about the deployment and can be used to remove the Airnode.

+In case the deployment is not successfull, the command will try to automatically remove deployed resources.
+You can disable this by running the deploy command with a `--disable-auto-remove true` argument.

 ```bash
 # Deploys an Airnode instance using the `config.json` and `secrets.env` files.
 # This can be used for a new deployment or to update an existing deployment.